How Hair Grows

 - Telogen Phase

-This phase, sometimes known as the "resting period" is experienced by approximately 15% of your hair.
+This phase, sometimes referred to as the "resting period" is experienced by approximately 15% of your hair.
 Telogen will last for around 100 days for scalp hair and significantly longer for other body hair.

 - Anagen Phase

-This phase is marked by a period of activity where hair cells are dividing and new hair growth occurs.
+This phase is marked by a period of activity where hair cells divide and new hair growth occurs.
 This phase can last for as long as two to six years.
-Shorter growth periods are found in people who have trouble growing their hair long.
+Shorter growth periods are found in people who have trouble growing long hair.

 Hair Growth Disorders